Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to observe a situation discreetly or without being noticed.
-The phrase is figurative, as no literal flying or walls are involved.
+The idiom is figurative, as no literal flying or walls are involved.

 Origin: